 The Notes will constitute a series of securities under the indenture.

-The Notes will initially be issued in an aggregate principal amount of US\$800,000,000 and will mature on July 5, 2024 unless the Notes are redeemed prior to their maturity pursuant to the indenture and the terms thereof.
-The Notes will bear interest at the rate of 3.500% per annum.
-Interest on the Notes will accrue from July 5, 2019 and will be payable semi-annually in arrears on January 5 and July 5 of each year, beginning on January 5, 2020, to the persons in whose names the Notes are registered at the close of business on the preceding June 21 and December 22, respectively, which we refer to as the record dates.
-At maturity, the Notes are payable at their principal amount plus accrued and unpaid interest thereon.
-In any case where the payment of principal of, premium (if any) or interest on the Notes is due on a date that is not a Business Day (as defined under the heading "Optional Redemption" below), then payment of principal of, premium (if any) or interest to such payment for the period from and after such date that is not a Business Day to such next succeeding Business Day.
+The 2024 Notes will initially be issued in an aggregate principal amount of US\$800,000,000 and will mature on July 5, 2024 unless the 2024 Notes are redeemed prior to their maturity pursuant to the indenture and the terms thereof.
+The 2024 Notes will bear interest at the rate of 3.500% per annum.
+Interest on the 2024 Notes will accrue from July 5, 2019 and will be payable semi-annually in arrears on January 5 and July 5 of each year, beginning on January 5, 2020, to the persons in whose names the 2024 Notes are registered at the close of business on the preceding June 21 and December 22, respectively, which we refer to as the record dates.
+At maturity, the 2024 Notes are payable at their principal amount plus accrued and unpaid interest thereon.
+In any case where the payment of principal of, premium (if any) or interest on the 2024 Notes, as the case may be, shall be made on the next succeeding Business Day and no interest shall accrue with respect to such payment for the period from and after such date that is not a Business Day to such next succeeding Business Day.
 Interest shall be calculated on the basis of a 360-day year consisting of twelve 30-day months.